 for Jeff Beck Blues Group (which was a headliner) after they cancelled.

-DECEMBER 19 - EXETER CIVIC HALL, EXETER, DEVON, ENGLAND (THURSDAY)
+DECEMBER 19 - CIVIC HALL, EXETER, UNITED KINGDOM (THURSDAY)

 Support from The Deviants and Empty Vessels (who went on to become